Tamiro2019/Speaker_Recommender/README.md

 ## How it works (overview)

 The recommender system holds a data frame of several different public address (PA) speaker products and their specifications.
 The user interacts with the system by providing/selecting a list of products which are liked and disliked based on prior experience.
-The recommender system will then return ranked lists of new similar products.
+The recommender system then returns a ranked list of new similar products.

-In the background, the recommender system will map product specs to vectors in a high-dimensional feature space, and compare these product vectors to a new vector constructed from user preferences.
+In the background, the recommender system maps product specs to vectors in a high-dimensional feature space, and compares these product vectors to a new vector constructed from user preferences.
 To compare vectors, the system uses Euclidean and cosine similarity measures.

 ## Notebooks & Files

 Check out the Speaker_Recommender.ipynb notebook to see how the recommender system works.
 The notebook includes:
-* code that was used to scape Guitar Center for PA speaker product data.
+• Code that was used to scape Guitar Center for PA speaker product data.
-* data cleaning and exploratory analysis
+• Data cleaning and exploratory analysis, including visualization graphs.
-* the core of the recommendation system (using Euclidean and Cosine comparisson measure)
+• Core algorithms which implement Euclidean and cosine comparissons.
-* preliminary validation analysis
+• Preliminary validation analysis

 The cvs files contain data used by the recommender system to build useful data frames.